akm/sql-slog/README.md

 db, err := sql.Open("mysql", dsn)
 ```

-When use sqlslog, you can use it like this.
+When using sqlslog, you can use it like this.

 ```golang
 ctx := context.TODO() // or a context.Context